CpartIL/DevTests/README.md

 ## GENERAL
 - The purpose of this assignment is to review your coding and Architecture abilities.
-- All code written will be zipped and send by Email to yaniv@cpart.co.il or will be shared in a shared GIT repository
+- All code written will be zipped and send by Email to avi@cpart.co.il or will be shared in a shared GIT repository
 - This repository contains a basic structure of the Apps for your convinience

 ## The assignment